Certificate of Appropriateness (COA) Applications

 See Section 3.13 of the Unified Development Code for more complete information and details.

-Prior to making an application, a Pre-Application Conference is encouraged.
-Complete this request form and submit it to the Planning Department at planning.georgetown.org.
+Prior to making an application, a Pre-Application Meeting is encouraged.
+To request a meeting, fill out the online request form.

 Other requirements for an application include: